turingschool/front-end-curriculum/lessons/module-3/testing-async.md

   it('calls the updateGroceryList callback after adding a new grocery', () => {
   })

-  it('sets an error when the fetch fails', () => {
+  it('sets the error in state if the fetch fails', () => {
   })
 })
 ```

-Now that we have our test placeholders, let's consider what we'll need to mock to effectively test our `addGrocery`
+Now that we have our test placeholders, let's consider what we'll need to mock to effectively test our `handleAddGrocery`
 method.
 We're going to need a `mockGrocery`, to simulate the actual data that is being posted.
 We'll need some
 `mockGroceries` to return from our fetch.
-We're going to need a `mockEvent`, because our `addGrocery` method is
+We're going to need a `mockEvent`, because our `handleAddGrocery` method is
 expecting an event as a param, and finally, we're going to need a `mockUpdateGroceryList` function, to pass to our
 component as a param.